First National Bank of Pennsylvania Review: Robust Checking Account Options and Low Minimums

 First National Bank of Pennsylvania Money Market Accounts

-First National Bank has both the FirstRate Money Market and Private Banking Select Money Market account options, here are a few key considerations:
+First National Bank offers two money market options: the FirstRate Money Market and the Private Banking Select Money Market accounts.
+Here are a few key things to know:

-• The FirstRate Money Market account requires a larger balance to avoid fees.
+- The FirstRate Money Market account requires a higher balance to avoid monthly fees

-• The account has a $10 monthly service charge, which will be waived if you maintain a $5,000 average daily balance.
+- The account carries a $10 monthly service fee, which can be waived by maintaining a $5,000 average daily balance

 Best For